bdfdm25/task-manager/README.md

 > This will install all dependencies and build both the API and the APP, create a Postgres database and start the API at the address: `http://localhost:3333/api/` and the APP at the address: `http://localhost:8080/`.

-If everythin went sucessfully, you should see something similar to this:
+If everything went sucessfully, you should see something similar to this:

 ![docker-compose-build screenshot](./docs/img/docker-compose-build.png)

+Now, you can just access `http://localhost:8080/` and it will redirect you to the application sign in page.

+> It is recomended that you try accessing from a Incongnito Windows on Chrome: Ctrl + Shift + N

+To check the API documentation via Swagger, just go to `http://localhost:3333/docs`.